How Do We Prove the Existence of God?

 I chose "The Universe" as a name, because the material Universe as we know it is a contingent thing.
 Yes- all material existence is contingent.

-Here is where things can get tricky.
-The fact that The Universe itself is changing is proof that The Universe is contingent.
+Another proof that The Universe is contingent is that The Universe itself is changing.
 The Universe, for example, is in a state X in the beginning, at time T1, then it changes to Y at T2, Z at T3… and so on.
 X existed and then did not exist.
 X is a state of affairs that depends on some factors to exist, because it may or may not exist.
 By definition, this is contingent- X has an explanation as to why it is as such (whatever factors existed as to why The Universe was X at T1).
-(See also these hadith where the Imam (a) discusses this proof: [1] [2])
+(See also these hadith where the Imam (a) discusses this proof: [Al Kafi] [Al Tawhid])

 So whatever the explanation or cause of "The Universe" is, it had better not be material, or changing.